Last Songs Played

 Portugal.
 The Man

 Formed in Wasilla, Alaska, Portugal.
-The Man grew out of the ashes of Anatomy of a Ghost, a post-hardcore band whose vocalist and guitarist -- Gourley and Carothers, respectively -- opted to continue working together.
+The Man grew out of the ashes of Anatomy of a Ghost, a post-hardcore band whose vocalist and guitarist -- John Gourley and Zach Carothers, respectively -- opted to continue working together.
 Regarding the group's obscure name, Gourley once explained it as an attempt to create a demi-mythic entity bigger than the individual members.
 Rounding out the lineup was keyboardist/singer Wes Hubbard, himself a veteran of other Alaskan groups, and the trio eventually relocated to Portland.
 Their initial existence in the Pacific Northwest was the typical hardscrabble life of a band with few resources, but drummer Jason Sechrist (formerly of Konmai Defense System) joined to form a more stable lineup.
 The group's profile received a boost from the Internet (the musicians made heavy use of MySpace and PureVolume for promotional purposes), and Portugal.
 The Man released an EP in 2005 before issuing their debut album, Waiter: You Vultures!, in early 2006.

 In 2007, the band (whose lineup had once again reverted to three members, as Hubbard had left and was replaced by touring keyboardist Ryan Neighbors) issued Church Mouth, whose aggressive sound bore traces of Led Zeppelin and Jane's Addiction.
 The bandmates then opted to finance their third record themselves, drawing upon a wealth of guest musicians -- including trombonists, trumpeters, and violinists -- to create the eclectic Censored Colors.
 In 2009, the group released The Satanic Satanist, which became their first record to chart on the Billboard 200.
 They quickly followed it in 2010 with the mellower and more electronic American Ghetto, and the band signed with Atlantic Records later that year.

-Portugal.
-The Man enlisted Danger Mouse (Brian Burton) as producer for 2013's Evil Friends, which was released in June.
-They returned to the studio in 2014 with the Beastie Boys' Mike D for their eighth studio album.
-The recordings were eventually scrapped, however, and the band emerged in 2017 with fresh material via the self-produced Woodstock.
-Led by the single "Feel It Still," it was named in honor of the 1969 festival and the group's attempt to "say something that mattered" in a context of sociopolitical unrest.
-A critical and commercial success, "Feel It Still" earned Portugal.
-The Man a Grammy Award for Best Pop Duo/Group Performance.
 Returning in 2020, the group turned in a pair of unlikely tracks: first, a cover of "Tomorrow" from the musical Annie for the children's compilation At Home with the Kids in August, followed later that year by "Who's Gonna Stop Me," a collaboration with Weird Al Yankovic that honored Indigenous Peoples' Day.
-A live studio recording from 2008 emerged in 2021, originally taking place after the tour for their third album and before the recording of their fourth; it captured the live energy they had built up from playing stages worldwide. ~ Ned Raggett
+A live studio recording from 2008 emerged in 2021, originally taking place after the tour for their third album and before the recording of their fourth; released as Oregon City Sessions, it captured the live energy they had built up from playing stages worldwide.

 On Air97X - Tampa Bay's New Alternative Logo